Timothy-G-Griffin/build_databases.cst.cam.ac.uk/README.md

 1) run "python3.5 build_IMDb_raw.py"
    This will fetch IMDb *.tsv.gz data files into IMDb_raw from https://datasets.imdbws.com (See IMDb_access.txt)
    and then uncompress them.
-   (Note to self: someday modify scripts below so that they read tsv files directly from compressed .gz files ...)

 2) run "python3.5 build_IMDb_relational.py"
    This creates the directory IMDb_relational/ and places *.dsv files in it.
    Read comments in build_IMDb_relational.py.
+In particular, I have had problems with unclosed quotes in the title.akas.tsv file which required deleting some lines by hand.

 3) run script hsqldb_load.sh
    This invokes HyperSql to execute hsqldb_load.sql, creating database